SiliconLabs/wiseconnect/examples/snippets/wlan/enterprise_client/readme.md

          `python certificate_to_array.py <CA certificate file name>`

       - The above commands shall generate .h files which contains certificate as a character array.
-Include these files in `rsi_enterprise_client.c` file.
+Include these files in `app.c` file.

    - Credentials for EAP authentication can be passed in through **wifi_client_enterprise_eap_credential** structure
    - **wifi_client_enterprise_eap_credential.data.username** refers to user ID which is configured in the user configuration file of the radius server.
-In this example, user identity is **user1**.
+By default, user identity is **user1**.

       ```c
       .data.username                                              "user1"